Security Tip (ST05-002)

 There are other resources you can use to control and/or monitor your child's online activity.
 Some ISPs offer services designed to protect children online.
 Contact your ISP to see if any of these services are available.
 There are also special software programs you can install on your computer.
 Different programs offer different features and capabilities, so you can find one that best suits your needs.

-The following websites offer additional information about protecting children online:
+The following resources offer additional information about protecting children online:

 - Stop.
 Think.
 Connect.: